We may earn a small commission when you buy something through the links in this post. See our disclosure.

 Tasks & Calendars

-In Google’s apps, this doesn’t really matter because there is a specific calendar created to display Reminders, and it plays nicely with the Google Calendar app just like any other calendar.
+In Google’s apps, this doesn’t really matter because there is a specific calendar created to display Reminders, and it plays nicely with the Google Calendar app, just like any other calendar.

-Aside from this one odd issue, there isn’t really all that much to say about the Calendar and Tasks features.
-I don’t want you to think this means they’re not good tools – because they are.
 A clean interface with customizable views is great for cutting through the clutter, but unfortunately, it means that the only big selling point is the ability to bring your calendars and tasks from multiple accounts altogether.

 While that’s a very useful feature to have for multiple email inboxes, it’s noticeably less helpful for most people who already use a single account for their calendar and task management.
+I personally have enough trouble keeping up with my single account calendar, let alone the idea of dividing it across multiple accounts!

 eM Client Alternatives